Car Accident Lawyer

 - Rear-End Collisions.
 If you were involved in a rear-end accident, the driver who hit from behind will almost always be at fault, regardless of why the person in the front stopped their car.
 As many people remember, you are supposed to keep a reasonable distance behind the car in front of you so that you can be prepared to stop at any given notice.
 If you are unable to stop safely, then you are not driving with a reasonable amount of care.
 It is also easy to prove who it whom in this type of accident because the person who is seen at fault will usually have damage to their front bumper and the person in front will have damage to their rear.

 - Accidents Involving a Left Turn.
 Accidents that involve a person turning left and a person from oncoming traffic driving straight are usually open-and-shut cases.
 The car turning left will almost always be the negligent driver unless the oncoming car was driving significantly over the speed limit or driving through a red light.

 Police Reports.
 It is also important to look at police reports because they can show if a traffic law was violated and they can provide sufficient documentation of the scene of the accident, including the driver’s behavior.

 If you have been involved in a car accident and are struggling to determine who is at fault, a car accident lawyer Memphis, TN relies on can help you with your case.
 They can view the evidence and determine what the best steps are for your specific case.

-Thank you to our friends and contributors at Wiseman Bray, PLLC for their insight into car accidents and determining fault.
+Thank you to our friends and contributors at Patterson Bray, for their insight into car accidents and determining fault.